microsoft/perfview/CONTRIBUTING.md

 you

 1. Are willing to throw it away (e.g. it was more effort to get it vetted) OR
-2. You have vetted it with us by creating an issue.
+2. You have vetted it with us by creating an issue, and got positive confirmation from the discussion that you are on the right track.
+If it is a big change, you should ongoing discussion on the issue to insure that you stay on track.

 Performance improvements are often a point of contention.
 Improvements that make the code smaller/simpler are great, but often this is not the case.
 If you are adding complexity as